rumbleFTW/rumbleFTW.github.io/_posts/2024-07-22-hampta-pass.md

 ![img](https://i.imgur.com/ykGWKLr.jpeg)
 _upper balu ka ghera_

-Two of us were totally tired, so only me and one of my friends made a small scouting trek to see what was the plan for the next day.
-Other groupd were also scouting and doing acclamatization routines.
-We made strong back coffee and popcorn and enjoyed the beautiful stay, and went to sleep after cooking a dinner of oats.
+Two of us were completely exhausted, so only one friend and I went on a brief scouting trek to plan for the next day.
+Other groups were also scouting and doing acclimatization routines.
+We made strong black coffee and popcorn, enjoyed the beautiful surroundings, and went to sleep after cooking a dinner of oatmeal.

 ### the push